MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 > kubectl get svc wls-exporter-cluster-external-lb -n ${WLS_NAMESPACE} -w
 > ```
 >
 > After the load balancer service is ready, write down the value of **EXTERNAL-IP**.
-You can access the metric wit URL `http://<EXTERNAL-IP>:8080/metrics`.
+You can access the metric at the URL `http://<EXTERNAL-IP>:8080/metrics`.
 >
 > Open the metric address in a web browser, you will be required to input user name and password.
 The user name and password is the WLS admin account you used in the offer deployment.